ArthurAllilaire/MIT-CS-courses-solutions/README.md

-My answers to the assignments of 6.0001 - Intro to CS and 6.0002 - Introduction to computational thinking.
-I did both after having taken the lecutres.
-Both from the MIT opencourseware website, from 2016.
+# MIT Course solutions and assignments

+This is a repository with all the courses I have taken from the MIT OCW.

+These are (in order of how I took them);
+* **6.0001 - Intro to CS:** All assignment answers.
+* **6.0002 - Introduction to computational thinking:** All assignment answers
+* **18.01 Single Variable Calculus:**